Does Air Canada impose age restrictions for infants?

 The following travel beds for kids are not accepted for in-flight use: BedBox, Plane Pal, Fly-Tot, Fly LegsUp, Flyebaby.

-In Signature Class, a child age 2 to 7 must be seated directly in front of, directly behind or in an adjacent seat facing the accompanying adult.
+In Signature Class, a child aged 2 to 7 must be seated directly in front of, directly behind, or in an adjacent seat facing the accompanying adult.
 When booking travel with young children in Signature Class, call Air Canada Reservations to ensure the availability of appropriate seating.

-At Toronto-Pearson (YYZ), Montreal-Trudeau (YUL) and Vancouver International airports, Air Canada offers Family Check-in for families with kids under age 6.
-At Family Check-in, kids may receive a Logbook to collect stickers that you can ask from a flight attendant on every flight.
+For domestic and international departures from Toronto-Pearson (YYZ) and Montreal-Trudeau (YUL) airports and for domestic departures from Vancouver, Edmonton, and Calgary International airports, Air Canada offers Family Check-in for families with kids under age 6.
+At Family Check-in, kids may receive a special luggage tag.

 Families with kids under age 6 board early, before general boarding (between Boarding zones 2 and 3) thus having extra time to store belongings and settle in.

 On Air Canada and Air Canada Rouge flights within Canada, coloring books are offered to keep kids entertained.
-On flights to Europe, Asia, Australia or South America, kids are offered a backpack with an activity book and special earphones.
+On flights to Europe, Asia, Australia, or South America, kids are offered a backpack with an activity book and a crayon kit.